Environmental Protection UK Guidance

 Maintaining Solid Fuel Appliances

 The maintenance of solid fuel appliances is very important to ensure safe and efficient operation.
+Your local fire service web site should contain useful information on minimising risk from chimneys and open fires.

 Buying Solid Fuel